DevRomu/DevRomu/README.md

 ### Welcome Adventurer! 👋

+### Upcoming graduate of Business Information Technology
+> Let me tell you, it wasn't an easy two years of studying, but you got this!
+---

 <p align = "center"><b>
 Hi, my name is Rhomill I was bitten by a radioactive coding spider, and for the next 1.5 years I'll be coding and becoming a programmer/data analyist.
 I'm pretty sure you know the rest.
 </b></p>